WangHewei16/Stereo-Matching-Based-on-Visual-Sensitive-Information/README.md

+# Stereo Matching Based on Visual Sensitive Information

+With the spirit of reproducible research, this repository contains codes required to produce the results in the manuscript:

+> H. Wang, M. S. Pathan, and S. Dev, Stereo Matching Based on Visual Sensitive Information, *6th IEEE International Conference on Image, Vision and Computing (ICIVC)*, 2021.

+Please cite the above paper if you intent to use whole/part of the code.
+This code is only for academic and research purposes.

 ## Code
 * `./Figure Code/`: This folder contains Census model code which can produce the `Figure1.png` after running.
 It should run in vs2012 + pcl1.8.0 + boost environment.
 * `./Table Code/`: This folder contains the test code in middlebury.
 It will produce the information data of the proposed algorithm in `Table1.png` and `Table2.png`.
 I use opencv 2.4.8, other versions should be OK but not too low.

 ## Data
 * `./Data/`: This folder contains the data folder contains Tsukuba, Venus, Teddy and cones datasets from Middlebury official test datasets.
-The current directory images.xml is the input item, it will read the contents of the file.
-In the previous directory../sample/test_images, the image in the images directory is the input item and the name is the same as the name in images.xml correspondingly.
+The current directory `images.xml` is the input item, it will read the contents of the file.
+In the previous directory `./sample/test_images`, the image in the images directory is the input item and the name is the same as the name in `images.xml` correspondingly.
 The output results are saved in the result directory under the current directory.
 * `./Data_extended/`: This folder contains 27 data sets from Middlebury official test datasets.

 This is the process of using this code: